[Editor's Note: This post was update on November 30, 2019 with more important metrics to follow]

 The third step to setting up a PR measurement strategy is to determine what metrics are key to proving your worth.
 These might vary from industry to industry and business to business, but there are a few that remain constant, no matter your brand.

-With this in mind, let's take a look at a few key PR metrics that will help you on your journey to proving PR value -- and get you a few steps closer to securing more budget and appreciation for your PR strategy.
+With this in mind, let's look at a few key PR metrics that will help you on your journey to proving PR value -- and get you a few steps closer to securing more budget and appreciation for your PR strategy.

 The Value of PR: 6 PR Metrics You Need to Track